shahi7/NC-task-notifier/README.md

 - `NEXTCLOUD_USER` and `NEXTCLOUD_PASS`: app credentials for the delegator Nextcloud account, generated in account settings.
 - `CALENDAR_URL`: URL for target task calendar.
 - `USER_MAP_DC`: mapping from task assignee labels to Discord user IDs.
-- `REMINDER_DELTAS`: how long before a deadline reminder should be sent.
+- `REMINDER_DELTAS`: how long before a deadline reminder should be sent (default value set).

-To start, configure a `.env` file with all required secrets.
-Run `setup-service.sh` from the stack root with the `--import-env` flag set.
-This will add the secrets to Vault and set up the AppRole credentials (see [docs/secrets.md]([url](https://github.com/shahi7/NC-task-notifier/blob/main/docs/secrets.md)) for more details).
-To start the bot, run `docker compose up --build`.
+To start, run `setup-service.sh` from the stack root with the `--vault-only` flag set and follow the instructions.
+This configures the Vault Agent and sets up the AppRole credentials (see [docs/secrets.md]([url](https://github.com/shahi7/NC-task-notifier/blob/main/docs/secrets.md)) for more details).
+Run the `vault-op` script to manually add all required secrets and check to confirm the Vault Agent correctly rendered them.
+Finally, to start the bot, run `docker compose up --build`.

 ## Running the system